The roll is not available for sale in any format.

 The AEC conducts regular reviews to maintain an accurate and up-to-date electoral roll.
 Information from other agencies assists this process.
 If the AEC has received information that an enrolled person has moved, the AEC will try to make contact, through the 'Continuous Roll Update' program, which includes direct mail and door-knocking.

 If the AEC does not receive a response, your name can be removed from the roll and you will not be able to vote.
 To vote you need to re-enrol.

-If your relative has died, the AEC will remove their name from the electoral roll when notified by the Registrar of Births, Deaths and Marriages or if notified by a family member.
+If your relative has died, the AEC will remove their name from the electoral roll when we are:

-To request they be removed from the roll, contact the AEC and provide the following details about the deceased:
+To request a relative’s name be removed from the roll, contact the AEC and provide the following details about the deceased: